Phonics: Canada

-Research published in 2022 by two University College London professors does not recommend the sole use of phonics for developing children's literacy.
-Their work is backed up by a systematic review of 55 research papers.
-An article about the study, published in The Conversation (website) concludes: The approach to teaching reading in England means that children in England are unlikely to be learning to read as effectively as they should be.
-Teachers, children, and their parents need a more balanced approach to the teaching of reading.
-The actual research report describes balanced instruction as having a balance of teaching based on the use of whole text and the systematic teaching of the alphabetic code and other linguistic features.
-In this way, the comprehension of written language is balanced with a range of skills and knowledge.
-The report places a great deal of emphasis on the PISA study which critics say is "fundamentally flawed" and failing in its mission.
-The report also included an analyses of three Canadian provinces saying Canada, amongst English-dominant nations, is the strongest performer in PISA and PIRLS.
-In fact, the 2016 PIRLS report places Canada in 23rd place and England in 10th place.
+In 2024, the province of Nova Scotia introduced a draft of its updated English Language Arts program.
+It outlines the essential skills for readers in grades one and two in the areas of oral language, phonological awareness, phonics and word recognition, vocabulary, reading fluency, and comprehension.

 Finland

 Before the beginning of school, usually at the age of 7, most children in Finland participate in one year of preprimary education.
 Most children already learn to read before they start school.

 Since letters in Finnish words almost always represent the same sounds (and almost all sounds are represented by only one letter), most words are orthographically transparent making them comparatively easy to read.

 At the primary level, reading and writing difficulties are the second most common reason (after speech disorders) for part-time special education.
 The most commonly used standardized reading test is the Comprehensive School Reading Test, covering linguistic awareness, "decoding", and reading comprehension.

 In the case of minor reading difficulties, the classroom teacher may give remedial instruction to students, whereas a special education teacher will help with more severe or more persistent reading difficulties.
 If these support measures are inadequate, students may receive enhanced support or be transferred to full-time special education, depending on individual teaching and learning plans.

-In grade four, the basic teaching techniques consist of ample practice of "sound-letter correspondence"; breaking down speech into words, syllables, and sounds; word recognition; and spelling at the sound and sentence level; daily reading and writing; and comprehension strategies.
+In the fourth year of school, the basic teaching techniques consist of ample practice of "sound-letter correspondence"; breaking down speech into words, syllables, and sounds; word recognition; and spelling at the sound and sentence level; daily reading and writing; and comprehension strategies.

-In 2016, amongst 50 countries, Finland ranked 5th in reading achievement for fourth-graders according to the Progress in International Reading Literacy Study (PIRLS).
+In 2016, amongst 50 countries, Finland ranked 5th in reading achievement for students in their fourth year of school according to the Progress in International Reading Literacy Study (PIRLS).